mgifford/drupal-security/src/drupal.rst

 useful.
 Most commonly they are feature releases and do not impact security.
 The available updates report will show you these when the Update manager is enabled.
 This report will also alert you when there are security updates available on projects that are enabled and hosted on Drupal.org.
+Core updates tend to be released on the 3rd week of the month.

-The `risk levels`_ that the Drupal community has adopted is now based on the `NIST Common Misuse Scoring System`_ and converted into the following text descriptions: Not Critical, Less Critical, Moderately Critical, Critical and Highly Critical.
+The `risk levels`_ that the Drupal community has adopted is now based on the `NIST Common Misuse Scoring System`_ and converted into the following text
+descriptions: Not Critical, Less Critical, Moderately Critical, Critical and Highly Critical.

 Sometimes a maintainer does not have the time to put out a full release, so will produce a development release, or simply post the code to the Git repository on